wangzhenj321/GitHub-Manual/blog/git-checkout.md

     When `<paths>` or `--patch` are given, git checkout does not switch branches.
 It **updates** the named paths in the working tree from the index file (when without `<tree-ish>`) or from a named `<tree-ish>` (most often a commit).
 The `<tree-ish>` argument can be used to specify a specific tree-ish (i.e. commit, tag or tree) to update the index for the given paths before updating the working tree (also update the working tree from the updated index for the given paths).

+    The index may contain unmerged entries because of a previous failed merge.
+By default, if you try to check out such an entry from the index, the checkout operation will fail and nothing will be checked out.
+Using `-f` will ignore these unmerged entries.

     > In this case, the `-b` and `--track` options are meaningless and giving either of them results in an error.

 ## Synopsis